 Digital technologies create the opportunity to maintain contact with people we know.
 The technology supports communication for people who may not otherwise be able to interact socially (e.g. elderly people, remote workers, or family members far away from each other).
 Research also shows that elderly people who have learned to use the internet have more positive attitudes to aging and experience higher levels of social support and community (Cody et al., 1999).

 As is argued, digital competence or lack thereof influence a wide range of areas.
 Due to this complexity of professional concepts across the many aspects of life, it makes sense to categorise and simplify digital competence in a few main areas.

 Below is a model where digital competence is divided into four main areas.
-There is, of course, in practice overlap between such areas and a wide range of activities that can not be isolated into a single area.
+There is, of course, in practice an overlap between such areas and a wide range of activities that can not be isolated into a single area.
 When we reduce the complexity of a few overall areas, the accuracy is also lowered.
-What we gain in turn is a better overview and easier understanding of the field, which is the purpose when digital competence is to be mapped.
+What we gain instead is a better overview and easier understanding of the field, which is the purpose when mapping digital competence.